Edison, WA

 66 people

-As of 2023, 28.8% of Edison, WA residents (75 people) were born outside of the United States, which is higher than the national average of 13.8%.
+As of 2023, 28.8% of Edison, WA residents (75 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Edison, WA was 33%, meaning that the rate has been decreasing.

 The following chart shows the percentage of foreign-born residents in Edison, WA compared to that of it's neighboring and parent geographies.